buaabarty/CREF/README.md

 python3 tutorcode_api.py fetch {id}
 ```

 where `{id}` represents the unique identifier of the sample within the TutorCode, ranging from `1` to `1239`.
 The script includes a pre-configured `API_KEY`.
-After executing the command `python3 tutorcode_api.py fetch 611`, the outcome is displayed in the file [611.json](611.json).
-The structure of the results is as following:
+After executing the command `python3 tutorcode_api.py fetch 611`, the outcome is displayed in the file [651.json](651.json).
+The structure of the results is as follows:

 ```
 {
-    "incorrectCode": "...",  // the incorrect code to fix "problemId": 62650,  // there are 35 distinct problem ids "problemDescription": "...", // the problem description in Markdown format "judgeResult": {},  // judge result json, including compiling erorr messages, count of test cases, execution time and memory usage for each test case, etc.
+    "incorrectCode": "...",  // the incorrect code to fix "problemId": 62516,  // there are 35 distinct problem ids "problemDescription": "...", // the problem description in Markdown format "judgeResult": {},  // judge result json, including compiling erorr messages, count of test cases, execution time and memory usage for each test case, etc.
-    "tutorGuidance": "...",  // the tutor guidance in Markdown format "solutionDescription": "...", // the solution description in Markdown format "groudTruthCode": "...",  // the ground truth corrected code "statusId": 12340173, // the status id of the incorrect code "userOut": "4\n",  // the output of the incorrect code for the first failing test case }
+    "tutorGuidance": "...",  // the tutor guidance in Markdown format "solutionDescription": "...", // the solution description in Markdown format "groudTruthCode": "...",  // the ground truth corrected code "statusId": 13041378, // the status id of the incorrect code "userOut": "2\n\n",  // the output of the incorrect code for the first failing test case }
 ```